-Teachers in Years 2-6 continue to deliver the education programme by following the normal programmes of study, although this will have been lightened slightly.
-This will ensure that there is continuity across the various year groups, particularly for the Core subjects of Maths and English.
+In the event of school closure, Teachers in Years 3-6 will continue to deliver the education programme by following the normal programmes of study, although this will have been lightened slightly.
+This will ensure that there is continuity across the various year groups, particularly for the core subjects of Maths and English.

-Teachers in Reception and Year 1 host two live Teams meetings daily to teach phonics, literacy and maths and set daily tasks and work in accordance with the normal programmes of study, but of course this may be adapted somewhat to aid younger children who find the use of technology more challenging.
+In the event of school closure, teachers in Reception-Year 2 will also conduct two virtual meeting sessions a day, across the week and set daily tasks and work in accordance with the normal programmes of study, but of course this may be adapted somewhat to aid younger children who find the use of technology more challenging.
+There will also have an MFL and Music lesson